bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 ### Defining Your Own Function Properties

-When a function needs a "static" variable whose value persists across invocations, it is often convenient to use a property of the function itself.
+When a function needs a “static” variable whose value persists across invocations, it is often convenient to use a property of the function itself.

 For example, suppose you want to write a function that returns a unique integer whenever it is invoked.
 The function must never return the same value twice.
 In order to manage this, the function needs to keep track of the values it has already returned, and this information must persist across function invocations.